 TGX – Toxicogenomics-based prediction and mechanism identification

-In this case study a transcriptomics-based hazard prediction model for identification of specific molecular initiating events (MIE) will be applied based on (A) top-down and (B) bottom-up approaches.
+In this case study a transcriptomics-based hazard prediction model for identification of specific molecular initiating events (MIE) was foreseen based on (A) top-down and (B) bottom-up approaches.

 The MIEs can include, but are not limited to: (1) Genotoxicity (p53 activation), (2) Oxidative stress (Nrf2 activation), (3) Endoplasmic Reticulum Stress (unfolded protein response), (4) Dioxin-like activity (AhR receptor activation), (5) HIF1 alpha activation and (6) Nuclear receptor activation (e.g. for endocrine disruption).